-Ali talked frequently about retirement in those days, but fame can be a prison.
-There were far too many people wanting to see the next Muhammad Ali fight and far too much money available for everyone involved.
+“The Greatest” talked frequently about retirement in those days, but fame can be a prison.
+There were far too many people wanting to see the next Muhammad Ali fight and far too much money at stake for everyone involved.
 For many, Ali was a hero and an inspiration, but for the promoters, his manager, the television networks, his huge entourage, the media and the sport of boxing, he was a lifeline, a living conduit for cold, hard cash.
 Books, television specials, comics, posters, games, toys, movies — Muhammad Ali was everywhere.
 Retirement?
 Forget it.
 Not just the most famous athlete in the world but now one of the most famous people to ever walk the earth, Ali was, simply put, too successful for his own good.

-Ali insisted on an immediate rematch and whipped himself into the best condition of his career, but again it was a tough, close struggle, the former champion winning by split decision.
-Simply put, Norton’s cross-armed defence and counter-punching skills gave Ali trouble.
-While the victory paved the way for Ali’s rematch win against Joe Frazier and his joyous coronation in Africa, there was a sense that unfinished business existed between the two.
-After “The Greatest” defeated Frazier in the “Thrilla In Manila,” an Ali vs Norton rubber match became the biggest fight in boxing.
+The former champion insisted on an immediate rematch and whipped himself into perhaps the best condition of his career, but Ali vs Norton II was another tough, close struggle, Ali winning by split decision, as Norton’s cross-armed defense, powerful jab and counter-punching skills gave “The Greatest” all kinds of trouble.
+While the victory paved the way for Ali’s rematch win against Frazier and his joyous coronation in Africa, there was a sense that unfinished business existed between the two.
+After Muhammad outlasted “Smokin’ Joe” in the grueling “Thrilla In Manila,” an Ali vs Norton rubber match became the biggest fight in boxing.

 Despite a crushing knockout loss to Foreman in 1974, Norton had maintained his high standing with stoppage wins over Ron Stander and Jerry Quarry.
 Ali vs Norton III to decide once and for all who was the better man became a huge attraction, resulting in the biggest payday in boxing history up to that point, six million dollars for Ali.
 While the live gate was inhibited by a New York City police strike and the chaos which ensued, millions around the world watched the bout on closed circuit television.